Homotopy finiteness of some DG categories from algebraic geometry: Introduction

-After this is done, we present the construction of the smooth categorical compactification (Subsection \ref{ssec:constr_of_sm_comp}).
-It is actually the same as in \cite{KL}, where they call the same DG category a categorical resolution.
-It is actually a combination of Auslander-type constructions and (modified) categorical blow-ups.
+After this is done, we present the construction of a smooth categorical compactification (Subsection \ref{ssec:constr_of_sm_comp}).
+It is a combination of Auslander-type constructions and modified categorical blow-ups.
+The latter were also studied in \cite{KK}, with a more conceptual description.
+Compared to \cite{KL}, we need some restriction on the choice of integer parameters, see Remark \ref{rem:choice_of_parameters}.